-OTA 2162: Management and Licensure for the Occupational Therapy Assistant
+OTA 2162 Management and Licensure for the OTA

 A study of management skills with an emphasis on organization and professional communication skills necessary for team building, leadership and collaboration.
 Topics include program planning, marketing, advocacy and program quality improvement.
 Documentation, reimbursement, ethical and legislative issues will be addressed.
-This class will review requirements for Level II Fieldwork, certification and licensure.
-Students will prepare for future employment through resume and portfolio development.
+(2 hours lecture).